rysummers/rysummers/README.md

 ## Introduction

-Hello!
-My name is Ryan Summers and I am an aspiring biostatistican and data scientist with a passion for analyzing complex datasets to uncover insights that can improve patient outcomes.
-Although I began my career in finance, I was drawn to the world of statistics and pursuing a career in medical research.
-I have a strong passion for using statistical analysis, machine learning, and data visualization to address real-world challenges and drive meaningful change in evidence-based healthcare decisions.
+👋 Hi there!
+I'm Ryan, a finance-turned-biostatistician with a burning passion for leveraging data to improve healthcare outcomes and public policy.
+My journey has taken me from crunching numbers in the financial world to uncovering insights that can make a real difference in patients' lives.

+## My Path

+🔄 Career Pivot: I made the leap from finance to biostatistics, driven by a desire to apply my analytical skills to meaningful medical research.

-Most recently, I have worked as a statistical consultant on a retrospective population-based observational study focused on pediatric orbital cellulitis in Colorado.
-In this role, I conducted exploratory data analysis, determined appropriate statistical tests, and applied techniques like ANCOVA and standardized incidence rates to describe characteristics of the sample population.
-This experience solidified my desire to transition into medical research.
+🏥 Recent Project: I've just wrapped up work as a statistical consultant on a fascinating retrospective study on pediatric orbital cellulitis in Colorado.
+This project allowed me to flex my statistical muscles, applying techniques like ANCOVA, Poisson Regression, and calculating standardized incidence rates to paint a clear picture of the population affected by this disease.

-I possess skills in statistical programming languages like R and SAS, which I leverage to execute advanced analytic techniques.
-My goal is to continue collaborating on impactful medical research studies where I can utilize my statistical knowledge and programming abilities to derive meaningful insights from complex data.
-Please view my project portfolio to learn more about my background.

-I am actively seeking new biostatistics or data science opportunities in the medical research field where I can leverage my analytical skills to support impactful research.
-I welcome any feedback or suggestions on additional skills I should develop as I continue on this career path.
+## What I Bring to the Table

+💻 Tech Stack: I'm proficient in R and SAS, using these tools to wrangle data and apply advanced analytical techniques.

+📊 Skills: My toolkit includes exploratory data analysis, statistical testing, and data visualization.
+I'm also diving into the world of machine learning to expand my capabilities.

+🧠 Approach: I believe in the power of evidence-based healthcare decisions and strive to provide insights that can drive meaningful change.

+## What I'm Looking For

+🔍 I'm on the hunt for exciting opportunities in biostatistics or data science within the medical research field.
+If you have a project that needs someone to turn complex data into actionable insights, I'd love to chat!

+## Let's Connect!

+🤝 I'm always eager to learn and grow.
+If you have suggestions on skills I should add to my repertoire or if you'd like to collaborate, please reach out!

+📂 Don't forget to check out my project portfolio below to see some of my work in action.

+Together, let's push the boundaries of what's possible in healthcare through the power of data! 🩺📊🚀

 ## Skills